Treatment for Cirrhosis

 How do doctors treat the causes of cirrhosis?

-For chronic hepatitis B, your doctor may prescribe antiviral medicines that slow or stop the virus from further damaging your liver.
+To treat a chronic infection of the hepatitis B virus, doctors may prescribe antiviral medicines that slow or stop the virus from further damaging your liver.

-Doctors treat autoimmune hepatitis with medicines that suppress, or decrease the activity of, your immune system.
+Doctors treat autoimmune hepatitis with medicines that suppress, or decrease the activity of, the immune system.

-Doctors usually treat diseases that damage, destroy, or block bile ducts with medicines such as ursodiol (Actigall, Urso).
-Doctors may use surgical procedures to open bile ducts that are narrowed or blocked.
+Doctors usually treat diseases that damage, destroy, or block bile ducts using medicines or medical procedures to open bile ducts that have become narrow or blocked.
 Diseases that damage, destroy, or block bile ducts include primary biliary cholangitis and primary sclerosing cholangitis.

 Treatment of inherited liver diseases depends on the disease.
-Treatment most often focuses on managing symptoms and complications.
+Treatments may help prevent, improve, or manage symptoms and complications such as cirrhosis.

-The only specific treatment for most cases of cirrhosis caused by certain medicines is to stop taking the medicine that caused the problem.
+If taking certain medicines causes cirrhosis, the only treatment is usually to stop taking the medicines that caused the problem.
 Talk with your doctor before you stop taking any medicines.

 How do doctors treat the complications of cirrhosis?